Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-1.md

    ![Preview Client Id and Client Secret](../images/task1-preview_environment_variables.png "Preview Client Id and Client Secret")

 4. Click **Send**.
-This sends the HTTP request to Forge.
-If your request authenticates successfully, you should see a return status of **200 OK**, and the response will be similar to the following:
+Postman sends the HTTP request to Forge.
+If the request authenticates successfully, the server returns `200 OK`.
+The response screen is similar to the following:

     ![Successful authentication](../images/task1-authenticate_successfull.png "Successful authentication")